 30 May 1952: Alex Forbes made his 14th and last international appearance.
 The result was Sweden 3 Scotland 1.

 30 May 1960: The Times published a long piece denouncing the inauguration of the Football League Cup which replaced the Southern Floodlit Cup, while praising the move towards European competitions.
 Despite winning the SFC the previous season, Arsenal was one of a handful of clubs that declined to be part of the League Cup.

 30 May 1995: Death of Ted Drake – the Arsenal man who in one season scored 42 league goals in 41 games and who once scored seven goals in one league game.
-In 1954/5 Chelsea won the league with Ted as manager – an amazing achievement considering that in 1951/2 and 1952/3 they had come 18th, and thus just missing relegation.
+In 1954/5 Chelsea won the league with Ted as manager – an amazing achievement considering that in 1951/2 and 1952/3 they had come 18th, thus just missing relegation.
 They sacked him in the 1961/2 season but it took them 50 years from Drake’s title, to get another.

 30 May 2000: Lauren Etame Mayer transferred from Mallorca for £7.2m, where he had played 63 league games.
 He had started his career in Spain, playing for San Fernando, Sevilla, Levante before Mallorca.

-30 May 2014: Arsène Wenger signed a three year contract extension, presumed by many to be his last contract with the club before retirement.
+30 May 2014: Arsène Wenger signed a three year contract extension, presumed by experts to be his last contract with the club before retirement.

 30 May 2015: Arsenal 4 Aston Villa 0, FA Cup Final.
 Walcott, Sanchez, Mertesacker and Giroud scored as Villa had five players booked to Arsenal’s nil.
 Arsenal became only the second team in the 20th/21st centuries twice to win the Cup two years running.
-Arsenal also become the first team in those centuries to score seven in successive cup finals and the most successful FA Cup team of all time with 12 wins.
+Arsenal also became the first team in those centuries to score seven in successive cup finals and the most successful FA Cup team of all time with 12 wins.
 Arsene Wenger became the most successful FA Cup manager of the last 100 years with six wins but within two years would exceed even his own record.

 31 May 1884: Frank Bradshaw born.
 Frank was the youngest of eight children, and is recorded as playing for Oxford Street Sunday School, Sheffield Wednesday, Northampton Town, Everton before finally reaching Arsenal.

-31 May 1890: Royal Arsenal win a five a side competition in Islington.
+31 May 1890: Royal Arsenal won a five a side competition in Islington.
 It is the first known link between Arsenal and their ultimate long-term home.

 31 May 1893: Woolwich Arsenal elected to Division II of the Football League.
 As part of their attempts to fight those within the club who were opposed to the direction of Woolwich Arsenal, there had clearly been some private negotiations with the League, resulting in Arsenal being the first Football League club in the south.